-Let them know why you can't pay your mortgage.
+Let them know why you can't pay your mortgage - simply talking to them won't affect your credit score.
 They will tell you what options are available and have procedures for dealing with cases like yours.
-This guide will explain these options to you.
-Simply talking to your lender won't affect your credit score.
+This guide will help you understand your options (see p4).